This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 • Preheat oven to 325 F and prepare a baking sheet with parchment paper or a slip mat.

-• Using a standing mixer or hand mixer, combine egg white, honey, salt, cinnamon and almond extract and mix fully.
+• Using a standing mixer or hand mixer, combine egg white, honey, almond extract cinnamon and salt and mix fully.
 To the mixture add oats, flour and baking powder.
 Then add coconut oil stirring to incorporate.

 • Add the raspberries to the batter, breaking them up a bit.
 Divide the batter by 10 and scoop onto your prepared baking sheet to make 10 cookies.